 Public Art: The proposed development is subject to the Richmond Public Art Policy.
 As the project is of a modest size and there are limited opportunities for locating Public Art on the site, the applicant is proposing to provide a voluntary contribution to the Public Art Reserve for Citywide projects on City lands.
-The contribution will be secured before rezoning adoption, based on the current contribution rate (\$34,505.31 calculated using the proposed floor area [78,421.16 ft2 x \$0.44 /ft2]).
+The contribution will be secured before rezoning adoption, based on the current contribution rate (34,505.31 calculated using the proposed floor area [78,421.16 ft x 0.44 /ft]).